 It is important to recognize the warning signs that could escalate into domestic abuse.
 Everyone deserves to be healthy and safe in their relationships.
-The Family Advocacy Program, administered through the Department of Defense, is committed to educating and supporting service members and their families impacted by domestic abuse through victim advocacy and crisis intervention.
+The Family Advocacy Program, administered through the Defense Department, is committed to educating and supporting service members and their families impacted by domestic abuse through victim advocacy and crisis intervention.

-Your local FAP staff can help you understand options for reporting, document your abuse, create a safety plan and maintain a network.
+Your local FAP staff can help you understand options for reporting, document your abuse, create a safety plan and create a network of support.
 Whenever you want to explore next steps, or learn about options for support, they can find the right help for you.

 No matter where your relationship lies on the healthy/unhealthy scale, help is available and you have options.
-It’s safe to reach out.
-Talk whenever you want to.
+It’s safe to reach out when and if you want to.
 Confidential information and support is free and available 24/7.